LENS-energie/routerconfig/README.md

 These files contain the basic configuration used to turn a Raspberry Pi running [Minibian](https://minibianpi.wordpress.com) or [DietPi](http://dietpi.com/) into a cellular (GPRS/3G/4G) router.
 Our current setup uses a Huawei E303 HSPA USB Stick.
 Parts of this configuration were based on <http://techmind.org/rpi/>.

-After a fresh install of Minibian or Dietpi, install the files from this repository and perform the following steps:
+After a fresh install of Minibian or Dietpi, install the files from this repository and perform the following steps (as root):

 ```